ikarus-project/ikarus/docs/website/download.md

 wsl --set-default-version 2 #(Is not needed for Windows 11)
 ```
 2. [Download and install Docker for Windows](https://docs.docker.com/desktop/windows/install/).
-  During the installation, select the option "Install requred Windows components for WSL 2"
+  During the installation, select the option "Install required Windows components for WSL 2"
 3. Install debian from [WindowsAppStore](https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6#activetab=pivot:overviewtab)
     1. Open the debian app
     2. Give yourself a username and password